 The sumo jeeps can only reach a certain drop-off point and after that, you’re left to your own devices.
 So, if you have heavy luggage prepare to be lugging it around.

 Luckily for me, my guesthouse owner knew I was coming and so met me at the sumo counter and helped me with my giant backpack.

 4. It’s extremely remote…like really remote

-Picture no telephones wires, tv’s, traffic (there are no cars in Longwa) or restaurants.
-Just tribal huts, green valleys and peace and quiet.
+Picture no telephones wires, TVs, traffic (there are no cars in Longwa), or restaurants.
+Just tribal huts, green valleys, peace, and quiet.